Open through March 1 | Akiane: A Journey of Faith Through Art — Seoul, South Korea → Visit

-Through this partnership, Belóved Gallery and Faith Academy come together each year for an annual judged student art competition.
-Students are invited to create artwork that expresses their personal Interpretation of Faith Academy’s Scripture of the year.
+Students are invited to create artwork that expresses their personal interpretation of Faith Academy’s scripture of the year.
 They are encouraged to reflect, explore themes of faith, renewal, transformation, and wholehearted devotion to God.
-Through their unique styles and artistic gifts, each student offers a visual expression of this Scripture.
+Through their unique styles and artistic gifts, each student offers a visual expression of this scripture.

 Therefore, I urge you, brothers and sisters, in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.
 (2) Do not conform to the pattern of this world, but be transformed by the renewing of your mind.